Stellarium/stellarium/skycultures/modern_journey_to_the_west/description.md

 Corresponding to the modern constellation *Octans*.

-The God of Longevity, whose identity is fused with the star Canopus.
+The Star of Longevity, whose identity is fused with the star Canopus.
 It is also known as the "South Pole Star" because Canopus was the southernmost bright star observable in ancient China.

 ##### Spider Web